tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 ![](https://res.cloudinary.com/deuzrsg3m/image/upload/v1619558511/tina-blog-post/next-demo-home_kcnyv5.png)

+#### File-based content is simple

-What we have so far is great, since this content is file-based we can ship our site to production with full confidence that if we made a mistake we'll be able to easily roll it back to a previous version.
+What we have so far is great, we can ship our site to production with full confidence that if we made a mistake we'll be able to easily roll it back to a previous version, thanks to the fact that our changes are stored in Git.
+But as we increase the complexity of our content things become less straightforward.

-Let's look at how our content is structured.
+To demonstrate that, let's look at how our content is structured.
 As an example, the "Dynamic Routing and Static Generation" blog post looks like this:

 ```markdown
 ---